simorgh1/cd-lambda/Readme.md

 ### Working in Dev Container

 Sample lambda application was created by [serverless framework](https://www.serverless.com) and python3.
-CodePipeline is a managed aws ci/cd service and the provided infrastructure as code cloudformation template is applied using aws cli.
+CodePipeline is a managed aws ci/cd service and the corresponding cloudformation template is applied using aws cli.

-This tools are already pre-installed in the [development container](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/devcontainers/), which could be used in vscode.
+This tools are already pre-installed in the [development container](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/devcontainers/), which could be used in vscode:

+- Python3
+- Serverless framework
+- Aws Cli v2
+- Make

 ### Requirements